 Have you recorded a software instrument that turned out a bit too sloppy timing wise?
-Try quantizing!
+Try quantizing.
 When you quantize notes, they will end up on the beat instead of in between beats.
+In short, you are aligning the notes to be exactly on-time.

-(3) Right-click in the Piano roll to access the menu.
+(3) Right-click any note the Piano roll to access the menu.
 Select Quantize and choose a subdivision.

-(4) Hover over the region to show Edit shortcut
+1. Hover over the region and click Edit